 The circumstances in different takeover bids are rarely identical.
 It is not possible to take such differences into account fully when formulating rules intended for general application.
 It is therefore necessary to combine the rules with a body to permit exemptions from all or individual rules where there is specific reason for doing so.
 This role is also performed by the Council.
+Issues regarding exemptions may arise, for example, in relation to mandatory offers, (see Section III).
 Within the scope of the its general responsibilities, the Council may also issue statements regarding generally accepted practices on the stock market in matters relating to a takeover bid.
 For example, if it is deemed necessary, the Council may provide instructions on how parties should act in a situation where there are competing offers, e.g. with regard to the timetables of the bids.

 From a minority shareholder protection perspective, similar interests worthy of protection are relevant irrespective of whether the acquisition of an offeree company is carried out in the form of a takeover or, for instance, through a merger process.
-Section V addresses the rules applicable in the case of mergers and merger-like processes.
-One consequence of the scope of Section V is that the rules may conflict with company law regulations applicable in countries in which relevant parties are domiciled.
-It may also be the case that the rules in a particular foreign jurisdiction provide satisfactory protection for minority shareholders in a way that differs from that specified in Section V. In these and other cases, the Securities Council may issue rulings regarding the manner in which the rules are to be applied, or grant exemptions from them.
+Section VI addresses the rules applicable in the case of mergers and merger-like processes.
+One consequence of the scope of Section VI is that the rules may conflict with company law regulations applicable in countries in which relevant parties are domiciled.
+It may also be the case that the rules in a particular foreign jurisdiction provide satisfactory protection for minority shareholders in a way that differs from that specified in Section VI.
+In these and other cases, the Securities Council may issue rulings regarding the manner in which the rules are to be applied, or grant exemptions from them.